 Adverse Events Reporting

 The ASRS Research and Safety in Therapeutics (ReST) Committee is dedicated to keeping you apprised of adverse events (AEs) associated with all retina drugs and devices.
-Our peer-to-peer reporting system serves as a post-market data and safety monitor to help protect patients.
+Our peer-to-peer reporting system serves as a safety monitor to help protect patients.